Kasowitz Client Mozido Wins Dismissal of Claims by Philip Geier, Jr., Former Chairman and CEO of Interpublic

 Kasowitz partner Constantine “Dean” Z. Pamphilis, who argued the motion to dismiss, stated: “The Court agreed with Mozido that Mr. Geier’s claims had no basis, and soundly rejected Mr. Geier’s attempt to obtain an enormous windfall at the expense of Mozido, its employees, and its investors.
 The dismissed claims were part of a campaign launched by Mr. Geier which was intended to intimidate, harass and defame Mozido and its founder, Michael Liberty.
 We are very pleased with the result.”

-The Kasowitz team representing Mozido, LLC includes partners Marc E. Kasowitz, Constantine “Dean” Z. Pamphilis, Albert Shemmy Mishaan, and associate Danielle R. Gill.
+The Kasowitz team representing Mozido, LLC includes partners Marc E. Kasowitz, Constantine “Dean” Z. Pamphilis and Albert Shemmy Mishaan.